atuyabirisi/yolo/README.md

     vagrant provision
   ```

-- Open the application in a browser on host - http://localhost:3000/
+- Open the application in a browser - http://localhost:3000/

 ### Milestone 3 :Orchestrating Containerized Yolo Web App with Kubernetes